 Condoms have been shown to reduce the risk of HSV-2 transmission “by 65% from women to men and 96% from men to women”.

-Although antiviral medications can reduce the risk of spreading HSV, there are no clinical studies to confirm that drugs are effective in managing the risk of spreading the virus.
+Although antiviral medications may reduce the risk of spreading HSV, there are no clinical studies to confirm this.
 So always wear condoms.

 If you become pregnant after you’ve had herpes for a while, the risk of your baby getting herpes is low.
 It’s best to speak to a doctor and let them know that you have HSV.

 If you get herpes after you’ve conceived, there could be serious complications and you must let your health provider know immediately.
 The risk of neonatal infection is as high as 50% during late pregnancy compared to 1% during early pregnancy.
 Herpes can be passed on from mother to child during birth resulting in miscarriage or premature birth.
-If herpes is given to a child during birth, there’s also an increased risk of brain and eye damage.
+If herpes is contracted by a child during birth, there is also risk of brain and eye damage.

-Women who suffer an outbreak before childbirth are usually recommended to undergo a C-section to avoid their infant from contacting herpes sores.
+Women who suffer an outbreak before childbirth are usually recommended to undergo a C-section to prevent trasmission in the birth canal.
 Mouth sores are usually not a problem, but you should wait to kiss your baby until they have fully healed.